Professional brand and networking Thought Leadership and Content Creation

 The New Rules for Your Professional Image

 The biggest mistake you can make in your career today is keeping your reputation locked away like an old statue.
 For a long time, success meant having a perfect resume and acting very formal.
 This old way of thinking forces you to only speak when you are perfect, turning your professional self into something cold and unmoving.
-By hiding behind scripts and fancy camera setups, you become easy to ignore—just another product on a shelf.
+Scripts and fancy camera setups make you easy to ignore—just another product on a shelf.

 The world has moved past needing authority that looks staged.
 We are now in the time of the "living signal."
 Because the internet is full of fake, machine-made words, what is real is now the most valuable thing.
 People don't just want to hire an expert; they want to see the actual person behind the smart ideas.
 They need proof that you are actually here, active, paying attention, and human.